 As humans we are constantly engaging in particular and specific endeavors with behaviors equally ad hoc.
 Or so it would seem.
 Underlying our actions per moment and context are instantiations.
 That is, a specified behavior comes not from spontaneous realization of what to do but rather from a prescribed repertoire we have been developing since birth.
 The preconceived source of our behavior is mostly subconscious but can also be developed consciously.
 In either sense, these concepts are like schematics, or blueprints, which are developed, revised, and readily accessible depending on the context and stimulus that strikes us.
 In psychology, these phenomena are aptly termed “schemas” and can be understood in terms of memory, learning, and abstract reasoning; all part of a cognitive suite of survival tools we require to persist in hostile (or docile) environments.
 Of all the animals, humans seem to take schematic cognition very seriously, employing it constantly and variably, – and most distinctively – creating them abstractly.

 Abstraction is a sort of generalization that filters out the irrelevant specifics and gives you the bare-bones structure of some event.
 When humans cognitively engage the world we are actively creating, modifying, and using schemas in the sense that we are abstracting ideals from reality.
-This is a powerful tool, albeit and gift and a curse in some ways.
+This is a powerful tool, albeit a gift and a curse in some ways.
 Our abstractions give us rules and predictions but takes away our innocence and mindfulness.
-I prefer my schematic approach to life, but it does make it hard to drop my abstract version of the world and see it for what it is unto itself in that moment.
+I prefer a schematic approach to life, but it does make it hard to drop my abstract version of the world and see the world for what it is, unto itself in a non-schematic moment of perception.

 Perhaps mindfulness is a sort of thoughtless, on-the-fly way of experiencing the world; a relaxing but hazardous way of looking at the world.
-We can only engage in this mindfulness behavior in limited amounts and in safe havens, for the world at large requires a schematic rigor to survive in for long.
+We can only engage in this mindfulness behavior in limited amounts and in safe havens, for the world at large requires a schematic rigor to survive in for a lifetime.
 With this, I feel it is possible to make a meta-schema (a sort of schema for schemas), with intentional abstractions in mind, that allows us to be mindful and schematic-less for brief and appropriate moments so we can escape our abstract thinking.
 There is benefit in both worlds (both the concrete and the abstract, the literal and ideal) but as humans we are bound to a world of abstractions and their schemas.
 We should be able to make this world cancel itself out once in a while by learning when and how to make our brains stop thinking with schemas for a fleeting moment.
-This surely must be the schema for performing mindfulness meditation…

-It takes an abstraction to remove an abstraction, because once your in an abstract mindset all you’ll see is how your abstractions apply.
+Final Thought: It takes an abstraction to remove an abstraction, because once your in an abstract mindset all you’ll see is how your abstractions can be applied.